Peripheral Angioplasty Q & A

 - The area of your body where the catheter is to be inserted will be sterilized and covered with a surgical drape.

-- Using image-guidance, a catheter (a long, thin, hollow plastic tube) is inserted through the skin to the treatment site.
+- A catheter (a long, thin, hollow plastic tube) is inserted through the skin to the treatment site using imaging guidance.

-- A contrast material then is injected through your IV and a series of x-rays are taken to locate the exact site of blockage.
+- A contrast material is injected through your IV, and a series of x-rays are taken to locate the exact site of the blockage.

 - A tiny balloon inside the catheter is gently guided through the artery until it reaches the blockage.
 Then the balloon is inflated.